Precision calculations of $B\to K^*$ form factors from SCET sum rules beyond leading-power contributions: Introduction

-This work aims to systematically investigate the subleading power effects of $B\to K^*$ form factors in QCD by constructing sum rules with $B$-meson DAs, following the program pursued in Refs.~\cite{Cui:2022zwm,Gao:2021sav,Cui:2023jiw}.
-The subleading power corrections considered in the present work arise from three distinct sources: (I) the power-suppressed terms from the heavy quark expansion of the hard-collinear propagator, (II) the subleading effective current $\bar{q}\Gamma[i\slashed{D}_{\perp}/(2m_b)]h_v$ from the weak current $\bar{q}\Gamma b$, (III) the twist-five and twist-six four-particle distribution amplitudes.
-By employing combined fits with lattice QCD results in the high $q^2$ region and the improved LCSR form factors in the low $q^2$ region with the BCL parametrization \cite{Okubo:1971my,Bourrely:1980gp,Lellouch:1995yv,Bourrely:2005hp,Bourrely:2008za}, we provide the central values and correlation matrix of the BCL $z$-expansion coefficients.
+This work aims to systematically investigate the subleading power effects of $B\to K^*$ form factors in QCD by constructing sum rules with $B$-meson LCDAs, following the approach adopted in Refs.~\cite{Cui:2022zwm,Gao:2021sav,Cui:2023jiw}.
+The subleading power corrections explored in the present work arise from three distinct sources: (I) the power-suppressed terms from the heavy quark expansion of the hard-collinear propagator, (II) the subleading effective current $\bar{q}\Gamma[i\slashed{D}_{\perp}/(2m_b)]h_v$ from the weak current $\bar{q}\Gamma b$, (III) the twist-five and twist-six four-body higher-twist contributions.
+By performing combined fits with lattice QCD results in the high $q^2$ region and the improved LCSR form factors in the low $q^2$ region with the BCL parametrization \cite{Okubo:1971my,Bourrely:1980gp,Bourrely:2008za}, we determine the central values and correlation matrix of the BCL $z$-expansion coefficients.
 We then explore the observables in the $\bar{B}\to \bar{K}^{*}\nu_\ell\bar{\nu}_\ell$ process, including the differential branching ratios and the longitudinal $K^*$ polarization fraction.

-The organization of the article is outlined as follows: In the section~2, we present the definitions, notations and leading power effective SCET form factors at $\mathcal{O}(\alpha_s)$.
-Section~3 shows the computation of various power-suppressed contributions and present the corresponding $B\to K^*$ form factors with LCSR.
-In section~4, we perform the BCL parametrization and obtain the $z$-series expansion coefficients and their correlation matrix by a combined fit of form factors from lattice QCD and LCSR.
-The updated predictions for the branching ratio $\bar{B}\to \bar{K}^{*}\nu_\ell\bar{\nu}_\ell$ and longitudinal $K^*$ polarization fraction are also included.
-Finally in Section~5, we discuss our results and future prospects.
-Various technical details are collected in the Appendix.
+The organization of the article is as follows: In Section 2, we present the definitions, notations and leading power effective SCET form factors at $\mathcal{O}(\alpha_s)$.
+In Section 3, we show the computation of various power-suppressed contributions up to twist-six and provides the corresponding $B\to K^*$ form factors in the low $q^2$ region with LCSR.
+In section~4, we apply the BCL parametrization in order to get the $B\to K^*$ form factors in the entire momentum region, and determine the $z$-series expansion coefficients and their correlation matrix by a combined fit of form factors from lattice QCD and LCSR.
+The updated predictions for the branching ratio $\bar{B}\to \bar{K}^{*}\nu_\ell\bar{\nu}_\ell$ and longitudinal $K^*$ polarization fraction are also provided.
+Finally, we discuss our results and future prospects in Section 5.
+Various technical details are collected in the Appendices.